-- Bag limit of 5 fish is considered any combination of trout and/or salmon with the exception that no more than 2 lake trout and/or 2 cutthroat trout may be included in the limit. - Trout bag limit is 4 trout at the Tingley Beach Central Pond and the Children's Pond. - Trout bag is 3 trout at Laguna del Campo, Red River Hatchery Pond, Red River City Ponds, Goose Lake and Rio Grande (Elephant Butte to Caballo Lake). - Possession of kokanee salmon not permitted at Heron Lake and Willow Creek during the closed season, October 1-November 7. - Bag limits may be different for Special Trout Waters.
+- Bag limit of 5 fish is considered any combination of trout and/or salmon with the exception that no more than 2 lake trout and/or 2 cutthroat trout may be included in the limit. - Trout bag limit is 4 trout at the Tingley Beach Central Pond and the Children's Pond. - Trout bag is 3 trout at Laguna del Campo, Red River Hatchery Pond, Red River City Ponds, Goose Lake and Rio Grande (Elephant Butte to Caballo Lake). - Possession of kokanee salmon is not permitted at Heron Lake and Willow Creek during the closed season, October 1-November 12. - Bag limits may be different for Special Trout Waters.
 See pages 18-21.

-Lake trout 2 per day .
-4 in possession Cutthroat trout .
-2 per day .
-2 in possession
+Lake trout 2 per day 4 in possession